 Miraculously, the doctors determined Max had a rare strain ("T Antigen") of the pneumonia and were able to stabilize him.
 At this point the doctors figured Max had a 50% chance of survival.
 After a long struggle that included 78 days in the hospital Max was able to go home.

 Unfortunately, Max suffered the following damage due to various complications: - Max had the tips of 9 fingers and 6 toes amputated; - Max suffered bleeding on his brain that resulted in brain damage similar to a stroke.
 He received several months of rehabilitation learning how to regain the ability to walk, talk, and eat; - Max's kidneys were damaged and essentially "shut down" and never recovered.

 In the years after Max’s transplant he was not growing at the appropriate rate and as a result he began taking growth hormones in August 2013.
 We are very pleased to report that Max has had great results thus far and that he is continuing to benefit from the growth hormones.
-Max is having a great summer and will be starting his senior year at Dominican High School in Whitefish Bay.
+Max Graduated high school this year at Dominican High School in Whitefish Bay.
+WOW!

 We are huge proponents of Children’s Hospital of Wisconsin and for the past 14 years, we have raised funds for the hospital by participating in Al’s Memorial Run & Walk for Children’s Hospital.
 Since it is becoming too difficult for many families to attend the walk due to scheduling conflicts with children’s events such as football, soccer, volleyball, etc. we are no longer formally assembling a large team or having a post walk party.